 - through the air

 The only way a person can know their HIV status is by taking a test.
-The Centers for Disease Control and Prevention (
+The

 - Nucleic acid test: This blood test looks for the viral particles (particularly genetic material) in the blood and can reveal a person’s viral load.
 It involves drawing blood from a vein.

 - Antigen/antibody test: This blood test looks for the presence of antigens or antibodies in the blood, which can signal an HIV infection.
 It involves either drawing blood or taking a finger prick.

-- Antibody test: This test looks for HIV antibodies in the blood or oral fluid.
+- Antibody test: This test looks for HIV antibodies in blood or oral fluid.
 This can involve drawing blood from a vein (for faster detection), taking a finger prick, or using an oral swab.

 It is not possible to detect HIV immediately after infection.
 The time between exposure and when a test can produce accurate results is known as the “window period.”
-This can be between 10 days and 3 months, depending on the individual and the specific test used.
+This can be between 10–90 days, depending on the individual and the specific test used.

 To ensure an accurate result, a person must take an HIV test after their window period.

 There are many ways HIV-negative people can avoid contracting the virus, and there are many ways that HIV-positive people can avoid transmitting it.

 Ways to prevent HIV transfer include the

 - Using condoms or other barrier methods correctly when having sex can reduce the risk of transmission.

-- Never sharing needles, syringes, or other drug injection equipment.
+- Never sharing needles, syringes, or other drug-injection equipment can help prevent transmission.
 If a person does share equipment, disinfecting the equipment with bleach can reduce the risk of HIV and hepatitis.
 The CDC provides advice about cleaning syringes

 - People who are more likely to contract HIV can take preexposure prophylaxis (PrEP).
 When taken as prescribed, these medications are highly effective at preventing the transmission of the virus.
 Truvada and Descovy are two oral PrEP drugs approved by the Food and Drug Administration (FDA).
 The FDA has also approved

 People who are HIV-positive can prevent transmitting the virus to others by taking antiretroviral drugs.